mpv-player/mpv/DOCS/man/vf.rst

        :std-b67:      ARIB STD-B67 (Hybrid Log-gamma) curve
        :v-log:        Panasonic V-Log transfer curve

-    ``<peak>``
+    ``<sig-peak>``
-        Reference peak illumination for the video file.
-This is mostly interesting for HDR, but it can also be used tone map SDR content to a darker or brighter exposure.
+        Reference peak illumination for the video file, relative to the signal's reference white level.
+This is mostly interesting for HDR, but it can also be used tone map SDR content to simulate a different exposure.
+Normally inferred from tags such as MaxCLL or mastering metadata.

-        The default of 0.0 will default to the display's reference brightness for SDR and the source's reference brightness for HDR.
+        The default of 0.0 will default to the source's nominal peak luminance.

     ``<stereo-in>``
         Set the stereo mode the video is assumed to be encoded in.
 Takes the